adamedx/scriptclass/README.md

 invoke-pester
 ```

-This will run all tests and list any errors that must be corrected prior to mergig any changes you've made to the repository.
+This will run all tests and list any errors that must be corrected prior to merging any changes you've made to the repository.

 ### Building the module